OXID-eSales/oxideshop-user-documentation/installation/update/update-from-6.2.x-to-6.3.0.rst

 |schritt| Updating Composer
 ---------------------------

-Update to composer 2.2.x.
+If you have Compose 1, update to Composer 2.2.23.

 .. attention::

    Composer 2.3.x is not supported.

-   If you have Composer 2.3.x, for example, install Composer 2.2.x as follows:
+   Install Composer 2.2.23 as follows:

    .. code:: bash

-      composer selfupdate 2.2.12
+      composer selfupdate 2.2.23